 Spring is in the air – and so is pollen.
 And also bacteria, mold, and virus-causing germs.
 But we aren’t talking about the air outside of your home; we’re talking about your indoor air.

-Over 50 million Americans live with allergies and 24 million are plagued by asthma.
-So in May, we want to help you stop the sneezes for FREE.
-Call Service Experts Heating & Air Conditioning right now to get a COMPLIMENTARY home air quality and comfort analysis at 303-647-5749 or schedule your appointment online
+Over 50 million Americans suffer from allergies and 24 million are plagued by asthma.
+So in May, we're calling out sneezes so you can call in the Experts, for FREE.
+Call Service Experts Heating & Air Conditioning today to get a COMPLIMENTARY home air quality and comfort analysis at 303-647-5749 or schedule your appointment online

-Learn more about how you can help alleviate allergy symptoms inside your home at StopTheSneezes.com.
-Here are some more recommendations from Service Experts Heating & Air Conditioning:
+Learn more about how you can help ease allergy symptoms inside your home at StopTheSneezes.com.
+Here are some more tips from Service Experts Heating & Air Conditioning:

-Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you think your allergies are pretty moderate, people are often excited by the nearly instant change in how they feel after moving to a HEPA air filtration system.
+Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Even if you consider your allergies to be pretty moderate, people are often excited by the nearly instant change in how they feel after switching to a HEPA air filtration system.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These UV lights help exterminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
-According to a study, 1/5th of people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
-Investing in a UV light system helps to kill off these allergens and keep your home healthy.
+These products help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a study, 1/5th of people who had allergies was also exposed to fungi and bacteria in their duct systems.
+Investing in a UV light system helps to get rid of these allergens and keep your home healthy.

 Humidify or Dehumidify

-Dry air can irritate your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
-Furthermore, too much humidity can encourage the growth of dust mites and microbes, intensifying your allergies.
+Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
+Furthermore, too much humidity can increase the growth of dust mites and microbes, intensifying your allergies.

-Help improve the quality of your indoor air with Service Experts Heating & Air Conditioning.
-Call us for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.
+Help improve the quality of your home’s air with Service Experts Heating & Air Conditioning.
+Call today for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.